Exception (TV series)

-Exception (stylized as e∞ception) is a science fiction horror web anime series based on an original story by Hirotaka Adachi with character designs by Yoshitaka Amano, music by Ryuichi Sakamoto, and directed by Yūzō Satō.
+Exception (stylized as e∞ception) is a science fiction horror original net animation (ONA) series based on an original story by Hirotaka Adachi with character designs by Yoshitaka Amano, music by Ryuichi Sakamoto, and directed by Yūzō Satō.

-The series debuted on Netflix on October 13, 2022.
+The series was released on Netflix on October 13, 2022.

 Premise

 Humans are searching a new solar system for potential new planets to terraform after being forced to leave Earth.
-To explore a potential planet, "Womb", a 3D biological printer creates a exploration team one individual at a time to man spacecraft.
+To explore a potential planet, "Womb", a 3D biological printer creates an exploration team one individual at a time to pilot spacecraft.
 However, a fatal exception causes one crew member, Lewis, to be misprinted as a deformed monster that could potentially pose a threat to the rest of the crew.
 A new, successful printing of Lewis joins the crew to help in the situation, which raises philosophical questions of humanity, self, and life.